web26phong/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used for authentication purposes; it contains encoded information pertaining to a users credentials.

 - [ ] What steps can you take in your web apps to keep your data secure?

+One way to keep data secure in an app is to set up private routes that only show certain components if they have a token from the server.

 - [ ] Describe how web servers work.

+Web servers contain the code for a web site or web app.
+Users are able to request the code from the web server through the world wide web by entering a URL into their web browser if all parties are connected to the world wide web.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create: POST requests.
+READ: GET requests.
+UPDATE: PUT requests.
+DELETE: DELETE requests.

 ## Project Set Up